5 Things I DON’T Miss About Travel

 This is another thing I don’t miss about travel.
 Social media has contributed to turning some beautiful destinations into absolute chaos.
 Venice, Dubrovnik, and Barcelona are just a few destinations that come to mind.

-These cities suffered heavily from overtourism before the pandemic.
-One reason was due to multiple cruise ships docking here daily.
-Ships spew out up to 10,000 people onto the streets for a few hours only.
+These cities suffered heavily from over tourism before the pandemic.
+One reason was that multiple cruise ships docked here daily.
+Ships spew up to 10,000 people onto the streets for only a few hours.Β

 Cruise ship passengers don’t spend much money in port

-Reports indicate that most cruise ship passengers around the world spend less than $10 when they dock at a new port.
-In addition, the strain on accommodating that many people at one time is challenging.
+Reports indicate that most cruise ship passengers worldwide spend less than $10 when they dock at a new port.
+In addition, the strain of accommodating that many people at one time is challenging.

 What are your thoughts on this?